What’s decision tree?

 - More restrictive conditions

-- Stop if number of instances is less than some user‐specified threshold
+- Stop if the number of instances is less than some user‐specified threshold

-- Stop if class distribution of instances are independent of the available features (e.g., using χ2 test)
+- Stop if the class distribution of instances is independent of the available features (e.g., using χ2 test)

 - Stop if expanding the current node does not improve impurity measures (e.g., Gini or information gain)